ericphanson/ExplicitImports.jl/README.md

 The hook will run a selection of the tests and fail if any of them fail.

-This simply invokes the ExplicitImports CLI with the `--check` flag (see the previous section), and additional valid CLI arguments may be passed with the `args` parameter as shown.
+This simply invokes the `ExplicitImports.main` with the `--check` flag (see the previous section), and additional valid arguments may be passed with the `args` parameter as shown.

 Note that the `--print` argument will print the explicit_imports, which might be useful for fixing the issues.
 The issues are only shown if the checks fail, or if you run pre-commit with `--verbose`.